Rigorous dense graph limit of a model for biological transportation networks: Main assumptions

 Assumptions \eqref{ass:A1}--\eqref{ass:L2} are sufficient for proving our first main result, which establishes the $\Gamma$-convergence of the sequence of (properly rescaled and reformulated) energy functionals.
 For our second main result, which states that the sequence of global minimizers of the discrete functionals \eqref{eq:K}-\eqref{en:E} converges to the global minimizer of the limiting functional, we need to adopt one more assumption.
-Namely, we need to assume that the sequence of reciprocal values $\left(\ell^N\right)^{-1}$ is uniformly bounded in $L^{\frac{2(\gamma+1)}{\gamma}}(\II)$, \( \sup_{N\in\N} \Norm{\left(\ell^N\right)^{-1}}_{L^{\frac{2(\gamma+1)}{\gamma}}(\II)} < +\infty. \) Admittedly, this is a rather strong assumption and constitutes a key limitation of our approach.
-To gain an intuition about the satisfiability of \eqref{ass:L3}, let us consider the case when the vertices in $\Vset^N$ are generated as random points in a convex compact set $K\subset \R^d$.
+Namely, we need to assume that $\gamma>2$ and that the sequence of reciprocal values $\left(\ell^N\right)^{-1}$ is uniformly bounded in $L^{\frac{2(\gamma+1)}{\gamma-2}}(\II)$,

+Admittedly, this is a rather strong assumption and constitutes a key limitation of our approach.
+To gain an intuition about the satisfiability of \eqref{ass:L3star}, let us consider the case when the vertices in $\Vset^N$ are generated as random points in a convex compact set $K\subset \R^d$.
 I.e., we identify $\Vset^N$ with a cloud of $N\in\N$ points drawn independently from the uniform distribution on $K$.
-The edge lengths $L_{ij}$ are then simply the Euclidean distances between the points (vertices) $i$ and $j$.
-The law of large numbers \cite{Billingsley:95} gives then \( \lim_{N\to\infty} \frac{1}{N^2} \sum_{i=1}^N \sum_{j\neq i}^N L_{ij}^{-q} = \int_0^{+\infty} s^{-q} f(s) \d s, \) where $f=f(s)$ is the probability density for the Euclidean distances of the point cloud.
+The edge lengths $\L_{ij}$ are then simply the Euclidean distances between the points (vertices) $i$ and $j$.
+The law of large numbers~\cite{Billingsley:95} gives then